What is JVM?

 However, the latest version of Java has addressed the performance bottlenecks to a great extent.

-- JVM or Java Virtual Machine is the engine that drives the Java Code.
+- Full form of JVM is Java Virtual Machine.
+JVM is the engine that drives the Java Code.
 It converts Java bytecode into machines language.

 - In JVM, Java code is compiled to bytecode.
 This bytecode gets interpreted on different machines

-- JIT or Just-in-time compiler is the part of the Java Virtual Machine (JVM).
+- JIT stands for Just-in-time compiler.
+JIT is the part of the Java Virtual Machine (JVM).
 It is used to speed up the execution time

 - In comparison to other compiler machines, Java may be slow in execution.